patricklapgar/patricklapgar/README.md

 ## About Me

-I started learning programming back in high school.
-Back then, I used to fidget with websites and write nifty JavaScripts in the browser console
+I started programming during high school.
+Back then, I used to just fidget with websites and write nifty JavaScripts in the browser console

 Fast-forward 5 years and here I am!
 I study Electronics, from microprocessors to embedded firmware, and I still love building things for the web 🤓